aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

     ```

 **Make a note of the number of conditions for the patient.
 We will be adding additional conditions extracted from the clinical notes.
-In this lab we used a patient with two conditions.**
+In this lab we used a patient with two conditions.
+However, you can confirm it by looking at the "total" tag value in the json output.**

 ## Building  amazon-comprehend-medical-fhir-integration project